 Take a point.
 Measure an angle of 90 degrees.
-Step off a known amount, say 10 feet.
-Measure the angle from the second spot - 50 degrees.
-Triangulation gives us the distance - 12 feet - to that rock from that first spot.
+Step off a known amount, say 3 meters (10 feet).
+Measure the angle from the second spot -50 degrees.
+Triangulation gives us the distance -3.6 meters - to that rock from that first spot.